uralbash/awesome-pyramid/README.md

 * [warehouse](https://github.com/pypa/warehouse) - Warehouse is a next
   generation Python Package Repository designed to replace the legacy code base that currently powers PyPI.
+* [travelcrm](http://www.travelcrm.org.ua/) - TravelCRM is effective free and open source application for the automation of customer relationships for travel agencies at all levels, from small to large networks.

 ## Project Management